Are common misconceptions putting a dent in your budget?

 While most people can’t pay cash for a house or tuition, the trend is moving towards paying down debts and trying to live a debt-free (or at least consumer debt-free) lifestyle.
 Perhaps some debt is inevitable, but it’s worth questioning how much you borrow, how much interest it will cost you and whether an item is worth borrowing for.

 Renting can even let you temporarily enjoy a little luxury — like designer clothing or accessories for a special evening out — for a fraction of the cost.
-Some people are even questioning vehicle ownership with car sharing services like Zip Car making their way across the country.
-(See When renting is better than buying for more information.)
+Some people are even questioning vehicle ownership with popular car sharing services like Zip Car.

 And though we’re often told “you’re paying someone else’s mortgage” when you rent your home, you’re also not paying non-recoupable costs like taxes, maintenance and repairs, insurance and mortgage interest (separately, at least — these costs are included in rent).
 During the first years of home ownership, payments mostly go towards interest, not the principle, according to the Financial Consumer Agency of Canada.
 With fluctuating values, home ownership can be a pricy proposition — and one that more people are approaching with caution rather than a taken for granted investment strategy.